iredmail/docs/en_US/upgrade/0-upgrade.sogo.combined.sql.tables.md

 # Upgrade SOGo SQL schema

-With default SOGo settings in iRedMail-0.9.5-1 and earler releases, SOGo will create 3 SQL tables for each user, this introduces some issues:
+With default SOGo settings in iRedMail-0.9.5-1 and earlier releases, SOGo will create 3 SQL tables for each user, this introduces some issues:

 * Your `sogo` database will contains lots of sql tables.